-As with notorious revenge-shocker Irreversible, Noe uses a heady cocktail of sickening camera swings, low frequency sounds and extreme sex and violence to summon up a hellish, almost dystopian reimagining of the Tokyo in all its squalor and vice.
+As with notorious revenge-shocker Irreversible, Noe uses a heady cocktail of sickening camera swings, low frequency sounds and extreme sex and violence to summon up a hellish, almost dystopian reimagining of Tokyo in all its squalor and vice.
 The city is illuminated with migraine-inducing fluorescents and Oscar’s aerial view gives us an unrelenting view of this endless circus of visceral sex and horrors.
 Visually, inspiration has been taken from Scorsese’s Taxi Driver, particularly the shots of 42nd St. and the brothel in which Iris lives with its dark red walls and narrow corridors, then later the aerial view we are given after Travis’ explosive rampage.
 Heavy references to Kubrick’s 2001 can also be noted throughout, from the ubiquitous psychedelic DMT-induced visuals to the reincarnation-rebirth ending.

-So is Goe’s trippy offering self-indulgent pseudo-intellectual shock-porn as glittery and fulfilling as gazing at a pub fruit machine, or a true achievement in cinema?
+Is Noe’s trippy offering self-indulgent pseudo-intellectual shock-porn, as glittery and fulfilling as gazing at a pub fruit machine, or an overlooked masterpiece?
 Well… it’s both really.
-It is empty and glittery, but that’s the point; and to deny a sensual evocation of nothingness the accolade of high art seems a fallacy.
+It is empty and glittery, but that’s the point; and to deny a sensual evocation of emptiness the accolade of high art seems a fallacy.
 2001: A Space Odyssey pushed the boundaries of cinema because it marked a moving away from the mainstream cinematic tradition of films as simply animated text – it told a story predominantly through images and sound as opposed to narration.

-Equally ambitious, Enter the Void exists as a series of psychedelic visuals, throbbing soundscapes and tricky camera work.
-It contains a potent collaboration between aural and visual stimulus that verges on the exploitative, ensures this film packs a punch.
+Equally ambitious, Enter the Void exists as a series of psychedelic visuals, throbbing soundscapes and tricky camera work, culminating in a daringly original film that packs a punch.
 Picking up from where Kubrick left off, Noe gives us a virtuoso performance as director to create a flawed triumph, as bold and as daring as Kubrick’s film was back in 1968.